namulang/namu/README.md

         which you want anytime.
 >
 > * Easy to use: we hope who aren't a programmer could join us to make a program with
-        World. its IDE will be served as a classic GAME. pixel art, particle effects, retro sound fx, RPGistic UI, Worldmap, quest and archivement.
+        namu. its IDE will be served as a classic GAME. pixel art, particle effects, retro sound fx, RPGistic UI, Worldmap, quest and archivement.